a

 - Palliative CareSpecialized and supportive care for individuals with a serious illness with the goal of offering an improved quality of life, not only for the patient but the family as well.

 - Pathogenic VariantA variant is anychange in the DNA sequence away from what is considered normal or typical.
-A change that does not have medical consequences is described as benign, while disease-causing variants are called, pathogenic variants.
+A change that does not have medical consequences is described as benign, while disease-causing variants are

 - Peripheral Nervous System (PNS)Part of the nervous system that resides outside the brain and spinal cord.